Provideniya

 Provideniya (Провиде́ния; Chukchi: Гуврэл Guvrel) is an urban locality (an urban-type settlement) and the administrative center of Providensky District of Chukotka Autonomous Okrug, Russia, located on Komsomolskaya Bay (a part of Providence Bay) in the northeastern part of the autonomous okrug, across the Bering Strait from Alaska, and very close to the International Date Line.
 The population has declined in recent decades:

 Geography

 Provideniya is a former Soviet military port, sited on a fjord sheltered from the Bering Sea.
 The largest inhabited locality east of Anadyr, it was established as a port to serve the eastern end of the Northern Sea Route.
 The port is found in Komsomolskaya Bay (named after the Soviet Komsomol youth organization), a part of the much larger Provideniya Bay, providing a suitable deep water harbor for Russian ships, close to the southern limits of the winter ice fields.
+Lake Istikhed is located south of Provideniya airfield, on the eastern side of the bay.